 The exhibition will use some 550 wearable bodypacks with stereo headphones, linked via a dozen or so twin cell transmitters, to deliver media content to individual Gallery-goers.
 The system senses when a Gallery visitor approaches a specific object or screen in the show and it delivers the appropriate content.

 Little identifier boxes installed throughout the exhibit are programmed to trigger the immediate download of relevant location-based content and play it on the visitor’s headsets.
 At the end of this technologically guided tour, visitors take off their headsets to enjoy a simulated concert experience.

-As footage of Bowie’s live performances is shown on wall-sized screens, specially enhanced music is delivered on more than two dozen concealed loudspeakers and subwoofers, configured as a 9.1 surround sound system.
+As footage of Bowie’s live performances is shown on giant wall-sized screens, specially enhanced music is delivered on more than two dozen concealed loudspeakers and subwoofers, configured as a 9.1 surround sound system.

 The special concert sound was enhanced with some unique audio processing so that both original stereo and mono material can be played as a multi-channel reproduction, using a special audio processing up-mix algorithm called Auro 3D.